-The PRA regulates and supervises smaller firms in a proportionate manner.
+- The PRA regulates and supervises smaller firms in a proportionate manner.
 We have used waivers to exempt them from some Solvency II requirements and are currently consulting on making even greater use of our waiver powers under the Directive, for example with regard to quarterly reporting.
-We have also implemented a streamlined and tailored regime for firms (including very small firms) that fall outside the scope of Solvency II, which represent 35% of the firms we supervise.

-A key principle underlying the PRA's supervisory approach is that we do not operate a zero-failure regime.
-Currently, the PRA is supervising the orderly run-off of 17 August 2018: approximately a 20 insurers.
-And the FSCS protects retail policyholders from loss aff an ilable at https://www.bankinsurendoeskfaildAllowinguinsurersitatfail2scs/ongeascfailuretis-orderly-creflects-theqview.nto-solvency-2 that insurers should be subject to the disciplines of the market.

-- The PRA is responsible for oversight of, and rules relating to, the FSCS in respect of deposit and insurance policy protection.
+We have also implemented a streamlined and tailored regime for firms (including very small firms) that fall outside the scope of Solvency II, which represent 35% of the firms we supervise. - A key principle underlying the PRA's supervisory approach is that we do not operate a zero-failure regime.
+Currently, the PRA is supervising the orderly run-off of approximately 120 insurers.
+And the FSCS protects retail policyholders from loss if an insurer does fail.
+Allowing insurers to fail, so long as failure is orderly, reflects the view that insurers should be subject to the disciplines of the market. - The PRA is responsible for oversight of, and rules relating to, the FSCS in respect of deposit and insurance policy protection.
 The FSCS enables effective competition as it provides confidence to policyholders and allows customers to choose more freely between firms on the basis of price and quality of the product.
 We have chosen to include effectively all direct life insurance as well as the classes of direct general insurance that are compulsory (motor and employers' liability) within the FSCS, going beyond the protection in almost all other EU countries.
 But in the event of an insurer failing, we recognise that ultimately the costs are borne by the remaining firms (and their policyholders) which would have to fund the FSCS ex-post to cover any losses. - We continue to support new firm authorisations, having authorised 26 new insurance firms since 2013.
 When assessing applications for authorisation of an insurer, we seek to ensure that our requirements are applied in a proportionate manner.
 This includes the use of waivers and modifications to PRA rules where appropriate.
 Furthermore, the PRA and FCA have agreed to explore how we could adapt our existing approach to authorising and supervising new firms to simplify the process, provide additional support through the process, and potentially to allow for a mobilisation phase as available for new banks.